 COST’s Work on the Bear River Casino Sculpture

 COST worked closely with John McGinnis, Bear River Casino GM and Tribal Council member, to ensure the bear sculpture closely depicted tribal artwork.
 Once the final art was chosen, shop drawings and a 1” = 1’ scale model were developed for project team reviews (for structural and aesthetic purposes).

-COST Art Director, Steve Petruzates, and his sculpting team worked meticulously through the modeling phase to present a bear that appeared alert, strong, but not fierce.
-“Conceptualizing the elements of nature and realizing the relationship to the animal from life size to a monumental scale drives our passion,” stated Steve.
+COST Art Director Steve Petruzates and his sculpting team worked meticulously through the modeling phase to present a bear that appeared alert and strong but not fierce.
+“Conceptualizing the elements of nature and realizing the relationship to the animal from life-size to a monumental scale drives our passion,” stated Steve.

 Upon approval of the model, the master was sculpted in actual scale by Steve and his sculptors.
 Steve added, “Realizing the cultural significance, the connection between the physical movement of our hands and the emotion of the subject matter was really an enjoyable and spiritual experience”.
 Once the master was completed, large sections of the sculpted bear were molded.
 These sections were then cast in FRP while the inner structural framing system was constructed.
 The sections were then attached to the frame, and joints were sculpted to a seamless blend.
 After the sculpting was completed, the artistic team painted the bear using numerous colors and aging compounds to achieve the end result.